 In short, this program will focus on how a variety of Windows Operating Systems work “under the hood”, with a focus on the most current/common versions.
 At the conclusion of this course, students will have a clearer understanding of various operating system artifacts and why they present as they do, and how knowledge of these artifacts can play a significant role in the forensic and investigative process.

 The WFE Training Program champions a forensic tool-independent approach to learning.
-This approach allows for a deeper exploration of the underlying subject matter than might be afforded in other programs which are designed to complete a particular task or view/extract a particular artifact.
+This approach allows for a deeper exploration of the underlying subject matter than might be afforded in other programs which are designed to complete a particular task or view/extract a particular artefact.

 The WFE Training Program is designed to build on and expand the students existing forensic knowledge and skill set and is not an entry level class.
 Prospective students should reference the “Prerequisites” section elsewhere in this document for additional information about expectations for students.

-The WFE Training Program will assist students in preparing for their CAWFE certification, however the program is not taught to the certification, instead, students are recommended to take notes, participate, and make the most of the classroom environment.
-A significant portion of the class material provided to students will be used as part of certification process, however, reading outside of the provided material is advisableAs an exampleArtifact AAr B, C and Don Artifacts A and D.
+The WFE Training Program will assist students in preparing for their CAWFE certification, however the training program is not taught to the certification, instead, students are recommended to take notes, participate, and make the most of the classroom environment.
+The material provided to students will be used as part of certification process, however, reading outside of the provided material is advisable and will benefit the student in obtaining a deeper understanding.
+As an example, the WFE material includes information about Artifact A, but the trainers focus on Artifacts B, C and D. The certification may include questions on Artifacts A and D.

 Certification Program Description